Kong/docs.konghq.com/app/konnect/analytics/api-requests.md

 ## Inspect and filter API requests

-At a glance, each API request on the Requests page shows the following information:
+Each API request on the **Requests** page shows the following information:
 * Timestamp when the API request was made.
 * Status code returned for the API request.
 * HTTP method of the API request.